Developing Level Five Leaders

 - When in Charge, Take Charge

 Defined by the right culture and led by Level Five leaders at every echelon, organizations will flourish and accomplish amazing results.
-Imagine the potential outcome of combining the Big 6 Leadership principles with a deliberate strategic plan with the end-state clearly defined with measurable results.
+Imagine the potential outcome of combining The Big Six Leadership Principles® with a deliberate strategic plan with the end-state clearly defined with measurable results.
 Armed with such a strategy, organizations will achieve a new level of teamwork and success defined in profitability and/or mission accomplishment.
 Without the right culture and a real strategic plan, however, organizations will continue to be defined by failure and sub-optimization.

 Imagine what the US Government could achieve if we were led by Level Five leaders who understand the value of the right culture supported by a comprehensive strategic plan to deal with each of the challenges we face today, to include the economy, health care, energy, immigration and border control, and international Islamic extremism.
 We’ll develop this notion in future blog posts.
 As we used to say in the Army before crossing the line of departure, “buckle your chin strap!”

 Level Five Associates looks forward to promoting this discussion.
-Along the way, we will develop the Big 6 Leadership principles and share the value of strategic planning.
+Along the way, we will develop The Big Six Leadership Principles® and share the value of strategic planning.
 If your organization is poorly led and doesn’t know where it’s going, you will sadly reap what you sow.
 The good news is that it doesn’t have to be this way.
 Help spread the word!